 Comparing clinical data between Ygalo® and the current standard of care in late-stage multiple myeloma indicates that treatment with Ygalo® increases overall survival, progression free survival and the number of patients with significant tumour burden reduction as well as being better tolerated by patients.

-Ygalo® will shortly commence a pivotal Phase 3 clinical study (OCEAN, OP-103) is currently enrolling and has been approved under the US Food and Drug Administration’s Special Protocol Assessment where it will be compared directly against the current standard of care in patients suffering late-stage multiple myeloma.
+The pivotal Phase 3 clinical study (OCEAN, OP-103) is currently enrolling and has been approved under the US Food and Drug Administration’s Special Protocol Assessment where Ygalo® will be compared directly against the current standard of care in patients suffering late-stage multiple myeloma started in June 2017.

 As a rare condition, multiple myeloma is classified as an orphan disease in the US and Europe and Ygalo® has been granted orphan drug designation by the relevant authorities in both these jurisdictions.